-FIGURE 3-8: BLUE PLAINS SERVICE AREA SOURCE: DC WATER
+FIGURE 3-8: BLUE PLAINS SERVICE AREA

+SOURCE: DC WATER

 There are two outfalls at Blue Plains.
 Outfall 002 is the discharge from the complete treatment process at the plant including primary, secondary and tertiary treatment.
 Outfall 001 is the discharge from the Wet Weather Treatment Facility (WWTF).
-The Clean Rivers tunnel system, which is designed to control combined sewer overflows in the District, terminates at the tunnel dewatering pumping station at the WWTF.
+The Clean Rivers tunnel system, which is designed to control combined sewer overflows in the District, terminates at the Tunnel dewatering pumping station at the WWTF.
+There, the contents of the tunnel are disinfected and dechlorinated.
 If there is remaining capacity at the plant, flow from the WWTF is routed to the west portion of the plant for complete treatment.
-Any flow beyond the capacity of complete treatment is disinfected and dechlorinated at the WWTF and is discharged from Outfall 001.
-Figure 3-9 shows a schematic of the treatment system at Blue Plains, and
+Any flow beyond the capacity of complete treatment is discharged from Outfall 001.
+Figure 3-9 shows a schematic of the treatment system at Blue Plains and